 **We recommended using the Majoni Fender Bike Pump Adaptor (Sold Separately) with this product**

-Available in a range of sizes to suit any size vessel, each fender is suppled deflated for shipping but can be inflated easy via an air compressor or a bike pump adaptor fitting.
-See related products.
+Available in a range of sizes, each fender is suppled deflated for shipping but can be inflated easy via an air compressor or a bike pump adaptor fitting (see related products).

 How to use fenders and buoys

-With proper use, the fenders can protect your boat for more than forty years.
+With proper use and care, fenders can protect your boat for more than forty years.

 Easy inflation and deflation

-In all our fenders and buoys we use an unique strong brass valve for easy inflation and deflation.
+We use an unique strong brass valve for easy inflation and deflation of our fenders and buoys.
 The best way to inflate a fender is pushing air pressure from a compressor with a flat head against the valve and the fender will inflate.

 You can replace the valve with turning in a bolt M3 (or a woodscrew) and pull it out with a pair of tongs.
-After inspecting you can push a valve back in the tube with your hand or a pen.
+After inspecting the valve, you can push a new valve back in the tube with your hand or a pen.